-It became the terminus of the line in 1952 when the line south to Hamilton [NB] was closed until closure in 1955.
+It became the terminus of the line in 1952 when the line south to Hamilton [NB] was closed.
+It closed to passengers in 1955 after which a signalman traveled to the box as required.
 Closed to goods 6th June 1961.

 Bothwell Castle Colliery Pits Nos 1 and 2 was located immediately west of the station.
 Sidings south of the station allowed departures from the colliery to head north to Bothwell Junction to take either the Shettleston or Coatbridge routes.

 The southern approach to the station, sidings and colliery access were controlled from Bothwell Station signal box.
 Further south was the Craighead Viaduct.